lucasddoliveira/lucasddoliveira/README.md

 - 🔭 I am an Electrical Engineering student with a strong passion for programming, aiming to explore and contribute to groundbreaking projects.
 As a technology enthusiast, I am continually seeking opportunities for learning and growth within the realm of software development.

-- 👯 Currently, I’m looking to collaborate on **<a href="https://github.com/lucasddoliveira/Soft-Sensor-AI">a Soft Sensor using Aritifical Intelligence</a>**.
+- 👯 Currently, I’m looking to collaborate on a **<a href="https://github.com/lucasddoliveira/Soft-Sensor-AI">Soft Sensor using Aritifical Intelligence</a>**.

 - 📫 How to reach me: **lucasddoliveira1@gmail.com**.